Barbecue grill

-A barbecue grill or barbeque grill (known as a barbecue or barbie in Australia and New Zealand) is a device that cooks food by applying heat from below.
+A barbecue grill or barbeque grill (known as a barbecue in Canada and barbecue or barbie in Australia and New Zealand) is a device that cooks food by applying heat from below.
 There are several varieties of grills, with most falling into one of three categories: gas-fueled, charcoal, or electric.
 There is debate over which method yields superior results.